Grounds, RF & DC

 Mounting Location Issues

-As stated, low mounting heights increase ground losses.
-The reason is, a goodly portion of the return current is forced to flow in the surface under the vehicle, rather than through the vehicle's less lossy superstructure.
-How much effect this has on efficiency depends on a lot of factors, especially the quality of the antenna itself (coil Q, overall length, etc.).
-Since ground losses dominate the efficiency equation, a ground loss change as low as one ohm can make a significant change in efficiency; in some cases, as much as 15 dB or more.
-One key to increased efficiency, read that as low ground losses, is placing as much metal mass under the antenna as possible, as depicted in the pictorial below right.
-That certainly isn't the case in the upper right photo!
+To restate the above, low mounting heights increase ground losses.
+The reason is, a goodly portion of the return current is forced to flow in the lossy surface under the vehicle, rather than through the vehicle's less lossy superstructure.
+How much affect this has on efficiency depends on a lot of factors, especially the quality of the antenna itself (coil Q, overall length, cap hat use, etc.).
+Remember the key to maximum efficiency is placing as much metal mass directly under the antenna as possible!
+That certainly isn't the case in the right photo!

-Fender MountingThis is a good point to bring up a hotly debated issue about mounting mobile antennas down inside the bed of pickup trucks.
-Unless the mast of the antenna is very close to the pickup bed wall (well less than an inch), the reduction is performance is very minimal.
-The reason is, the amount of capacitance between the bed wall, and the antenna's mast, seldom exceeds 10 pF.
-Even on 10 meters, this amount of capacitive loading is almost immeasurable without sophisticated lab equipment.
+No Ground PlaneThis is a good point to bring up a hotly debated issue about mounting mobile antennas down inside the bed of pickup trucks.
+Unless the mast of the antenna is very close to the pickup bed wall (well less than an inch), the reduction in performance is very minimal.
+The reason is, the amount of capacitance between the bed wall, and the antenna's mast, seldom exceeds 2 or 3 pF.
+Even on 10 meters, this amount of capacitive loading is almost immeasurable.
 It certainly can't be measured with an inexpensive antenna analyzer.
 Where you can get into trouble is mounting the antenna's coil too close to sheet metal.
 In this case, the reduction in performance is easily measured, even with an SWR meter in some cases.
-It's always best to keep the coil as far from sheet metal as you can.
+It is always best to keep the coil as far from sheet metal as you can.
+Free and clear in other words.

 ☜Return☜